-Target Area 5- Landscape Retention and Reduction of Hard Surfaces
+Target Area 5- Landscape Retention and Reduction of Hard Surfaces ensure any regulation introduced will be based on scientific study and community feedback.

 The District is currently completing an Integrated Stormwater Management Plan (ISMP) with the primary goal of improving watershed health.
 Mitigating the impacts of stormwater runoff from single family residential lots will have an important role in helping to achieve the goals of the ISMP.